paradisec-archive/PARADISEC_workflows/08a_video_processing_HandBrake.md

 ### Things to watch out for

 ><span style="color:DarkBlue">
 >**NOTE**: There may be a mismatch in a file's storage size and its display size as seen in the summary tab of an older .AVI video below.
-The file's aspect ratio shown in the top image is correctly represented by the display size (640x480) and NOT the storage size (x).
-To confirm that the storage aspect is incorrect, I altered the video dimensions to represent the storage size.
-The distortion can be seen in the bottom image.
+The file's aspect ratio shown in the top image is correctly represented by the display size (640x480) and NOT the storage size (720x480).
+To check if the storage aspect is indeed incorrect, I altered the video dimensions to represent the storage size.
+That distortion can be seen in the bottom image.
+I then transcoded the file using the display size.
 ></span>

 <p align="center">